-This birth story is from Deb, a certified Bradley® teacher and doula.
+This birth story is from Deb, a former certified Bradley® teacher and doula.

 I’ll do my best to recount our birth day without making it sound too bad.
 I wrote this a week after our birth, and even then, I could appreciate what we did and the choices we made that day, but it seems that with every birth there is something that I wonder if we could have done differently.
 I think that’s the way of things, though!

 The midwife graciously said it will just make us better Bradley teachers.
 LOL I will tell you that I am a case straight out of Variations and Unexpected Situations…. not your normal birth.

 I REALLY hope for those of you reading this and are expecting right now, that my birth story won’t scare you.
 This was one of those “couldn’t see it coming but you deal with it anyway” situations and I’m glad we had the chance to work through it.
 I think it comes down to knowing your options still and trusting your team.
 I felt like we always had a say in what happened…no one pushed anything on us.
 The only time I felt out of control was when it was ME doing it to myself!
 We still managed to have a vaginal birth without compromising anyone’s health.
 And for that I’m very grateful.